 When done well, the product vision is one of our most effective recruiting tools, and it serves to motivate the people on your teams to come to work every day.
 Strong technology people are drawn to an inspiring vision; they want to work on something meaningful.

-You can do some validation of the vision, but it’s not the same as the validation of specific solutions we do in product discovery.
+You can do some validation of the demand for the vision, but it’s not the same as the validation of specific solutions we do in product discovery.
 In truth, buying into a vision is a bit of a leap of faith.
 You very likely don’t know how, or even if, you’ll be able to deliver on the vision, but remember you have several years to discover the solutions.
 At this stage, you should believe it’s a worthwhile pursuit.
 As Jeff Bezos says, you want to be “stubborn on the vision, and flexible on the details.”

 One of the most basic of all product lessons learned is that trying to please everybody will almost certainly please nobody.
 So the last thing we should do is embark on a ginormous, multi-year effort to create a release that tries to deliver on the product vision.
 That would truly be the antithesis of the concept of minimum viable product.

 So, what even is product strategy, and why is it so important?

 “Strategy” as a term is ambiguous as it exists at every level on just about everything – business strategy, funding strategy, growth strategy, sales strategy, discovery strategy, delivery strategy, go-to-market strategy…

 Whatever the goal is, your strategy is how you’re planning to go about accomplishing that goal.
 Strategy doesn’t cover the details; those are the tactics we’ll use to achieve the goal.
 Strategy is the overall approach, and the rationale for that approach.

 While there’s many forms of strategy, what we care about here is product strategy.
 Which in short means: how do we make the product vision a reality, while meeting the needs of the company as we go?